Python Tips and Tricks

 tract3 = (5000, 3000)

-A glaring omission from a tuple, however, is the lack of context for each value represents.
+The problem with tuples, however, is the lack of context for each value represents.
 An even better data structure for a record is a named tuple, which you can import from the standard library.

 To use a named tuple, create a class that inherits from NamedTuple